3DPrintDemon/CanBus_Troubleshooting/README.md

-If you have anything but 0 for “bytes_retransmit” &  “bytes_invalid” it could mean your Can network might have issues with signal noise &/or problems on the Pi or U2C adapter.
+If you have anything but 0 for “bytes_retransmit” &  “bytes_invalid” it could mean your Can network might have issues with signal noise or its connections &/or problems on the Pi or U2C adapter.

 You can check this & more info on SSH by using:
 ```